-(1) Check with the rules first, they may have something definitive to say on the matter.
+(1) Check the rules first, as they may have something definitive to say on the matter.
 Some do, others don't.

 (2) Forget what the book says (unless the game has an extremely detailed mechanic that links hits to physical injuries) and decide what works best for your own game.
 Practice makes perfect.